bablichoudhary/Youtube-Frontend/README.md

-YouTube Clone Frontend
+StreamStack Youtube inspired Application
 Project Overview

-This is the frontend of a YouTube Clone built using React, Vite, Tailwind CSS, and Axios.
+This is the frontend of a StreamStack built using React, Vite, Tailwind CSS, and Axios.
 The application replicates key YouTube features, including video upload, likes/dislikes, comments, channel creation, and user authentication.
 It is integrated with a Node.js/Express backend and MongoDB to manage users, videos, and channels.

 Installation
 cd frontend